 Christmas River Cruise Route along the Danube

-The route, called the Romantic Danube, included stops in the following places:
+The route we took was called the Romantic Danube, and included stops in the following places:

 - Budapest, Hungary